hdadhich01/round-nutrition/README.md

       trans_fat
 ```

-⚠️ As of `1.1.x` all functions have been made external with no need for object instantiation.
+⚠️ As of `1.1.x` all functions have been made external with no need for object instantiation

 \*Some functions have a `boolean` parameter of `minimal` to opt for a cleaner user interface implementation.
-By default, its argument is set to `False`.
+By default, its argument is set to `False`

 ## Contributing

-Make a pull request for any idea/fix you have, or make an issue if you're lazy.
+Make a pull request for any idea/fix you have, or make an issue if you're lazy

 ## License